-Once again, an important player in consumer safety and advocacy has called for a ban on traditional crib bumpers.
+A critical player in consumer safety and advocacy has called for a ban on traditional crib bumpers.
 This time, the player is the esteemed Chairman of the U.S. Consumer Product & Safety Commissioner Elliot Kaye.
 He released a paper by his senior science and policy advisor reminding the public about the dangers of horizontal bumpers and why they should not be used.
 The CPSC has released similar papers but has yet to take obligatory decisive action.
 Thus, possibly allowing further infant deaths to occur.
 The CPSC is bound by law and oath to serve their nation's citizens and make hard decisions on consumer advocacy.
 If the CPSC Commissioner is advocating for a ban on crib bumpers, then he is the person that can do so.

 Instead of creating real policy change or issuing a federal ban, the Chairman and other Commissioners withdrew their ballot vote regarding crib bumper policy and decided to issue a Joint Statement instead.
 This latest paper suggests a plethora of performance requirements that seem daunting to understand even for the best compliance team.
 They also overlook the most important variable in crib bumper deaths: parental and infant interaction with the product.
-His suggestion that 'bare is best' ignores new innovations, such as vertical liners, and does not respond to the hundreds of calls we receive from frantic parents needing real protection in the crib and will pay anything to get them as fast as possible.
-Plus, advocating that bumpers be banned and never used, while suggesting that performance requirements be implemented is at the heart of the confusion, lack of direction and the current state-by-state ban going on because the federal government would rather stick its head in the sand, while releasing papers that feign important action.
+His suggestion that 'bare is best' ignores new innovations, such as vertical liners, and does not respond to the hundreds of calls Go Mama Go Designs receives from frantic parents needing real protection in the crib and will pay anything to get them as fast as possible.
+Plus, advocating that bumpers be banned and never used, while suggesting that performance requirements be implemented is at the heart of the confusion, lack of direction and the current state-by-state ban going on because the federal government has not enforced a federal law.

 A RESPECTABLE UPDATE ON THE REGULATORY STATUS OF CRIB BUMPERS AS OF MAY 2017 FROM STINSON LEAONARD STREET LLP .
 GIVEN THEIR SAFETY AND SLEEK DESIGN, VERTICAL CRIB LINERS REMAIN EXEMPT FROM ALL CRIB BUMPER BANS.